 In 1898, Edwin Tucker’s son, Parnell, had the foresight to choose a section of land next to Newton Abbot Railway station for the erection of a new 60 quarter Malthouse.
 This would comprise two germinating floors, production machinery and two kilns at the far end of the building.
 Work began on its construction in January 1900 and it officially opened for business on Monday the 5th November 1900.
 The final cost was £8000.
 A further 50 quarter Malthouse, with three germinating floors and two additional kilns was added between December 1901 and November 1903.

 It is a testament to Parnell Tucker’s vision that much of the machinery and methods from 1900 continued to be used for over 118 years until sadly the Maltings ceased production in October 2018.

 Many of you will know the Maltings for the annual SIBA Beer Festival which take place every April and has been held in the building for the last 25 years.
 There are over 250 beers to sample as well as live music & food during the three day festival, it is now regarded as one of the top festivals in country.
 Following the closure of the Maltings the festival is no longer held on the Maltings floor

 Our neighbours within building are Teignworthy Brewery.
-Specialising in traditional ale, Teignworthy boasts the largest bottled beer range in Devon with nine different bottle conditioned ales using the malt from the Maltings, the whole process from malt to beer to Taphouse being a fifty yard trip, not bad for the carbon footprint!!
+Specialising in traditional ale, Teignworthy boasts the largest bottled beer range in Devon with nine different bottle conditioned ales using the malt from the Maltings, the whole process from malt to beer to Taphouse being a 50 yard trip, not bad for the carbon footprint!!
 Just recently a gin still was installed upstairs making Black Dog Gin, using Dartmoor water from their own supply and many locally foraged botanicals.